-\ Americans' scientific understanding is roughly on a par with Europeans', with some specific differences-much worse knowledge of environmental matters (only the Slovaks and Russians knew-barely-less) and evolution, for example, and American policy in these areas has been unusual as well.
-However, Europeans tend to defer to elites somewhat more than Americans, and this neutralizes some of the effects of scientific illiteracy.

-\ Again, anti-empirical thinking.
+\ Americans' scientific understanding is roughly on a par with Europeans', with some specific differences -much worse knowledge of environmental matters (only the Slovaks and Russians knew-barely-less) and evolution, for example, and American policy in these areas has been unusual as well.
+However, Europeans tend to defer to elites somewhat more than Americans, and this neutralizes some of the effects of scientific illiteracy. \ Again, anti-empirical thinking.
 Which is more likely of a home pistol: (1) that it causes a deadly accident or (2) that it terrifies a government with nuclear weapons and Hellfire missiles into respecting the Constitution?

-Not that Athens, with all those precisely democratic anyway. slaves and wit th the franchise limited to men of f property, was
+\ Not that Athens, with all those slaves and with the franchise limited to men of property, was precisely democratic anyway.